maaztah11/Festiva-API/README.md

 # Festiva-API
-This repository contains an DjangoRest API that provides streamline event management services.
+This repository contains a DjangoRest API that provides streamline event management services.